Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 ?> This documentation could change with any version.
 So be sure to check it once in a while.

-## :afk
+## afk
 ### At A Glance
-The `AFK` command toggles the AFK management module, which automatically tracks player activity and kicks inactive players after a specified timeout.
+The `afk` command toggles the AFK management module, which automatically tracks player activity and kicks inactive players after a specified timeout.
 This helps maintain active player engagement and prevents inactive accounts from taking up server slots.

 ### Default Settings
 - **Timeout:** 10 minutes (can be customized via command arguments)